jameshfisher/jameshfisher.com/_posts/2017-03-09-openssl-enc.md

   - cli
   - c
 taggedAt: '2024-03-26'
+summary: >-
+  Encrypt and decrypt text using the `openssl enc` command with a password and AES-256 cipher.
+The encrypted text is base64-encoded.
 ---

 The `openssl` CLI tool is a bag of random tricks.
 One of them is the `enc` command.
 Here's an example of encrypting and decrypting some text: